ryandavidhartman/ScalaSchool/docs/Evaluation-Rules.md

 - Variable numbers of args are also possible

 ## Call by Value
-This is a bit like passing a pointer to a function in C/C++.
+A by-value parameter is like receiving a val field; its body is evaluated once, when the parameter is bound to the function's formal parameter

 Remember in the case of passing in an object that the formal function parameter is "bound" to the original object.

-This means if the original object has mutable variables you will be changing the variables of the original object.
+This means if your function mutates any fields in the object you will be changing the variables of the original object!

+*Think* passing in a pointer!

 ## Call by Name
-This is a bit like passing in a HoF, and is often used to support lazy evaluation.
+This is a bit like passing in a def method; its body is evaluated whenever it is used inside the function, if ever.

+*Think* passing in a method that is evaluated each time it is used

 <!-- code -->
 ```scala